leangjia/blender_docs/trunk/blender_docs/manual/render/layers/denoising.rst

    The denoising panel is only available for the Cycles render engine.

-To use the option, enable it in the render layers tab of the Properties editor.
+To use the option, enable it in the render layers tab of the Properties.
 On rendering, it will denoise tile by tile once all the surrounding tiles are finished rendering.
 The default settings fit a wide range of scenes, but the user can tweak individual settings to control the trade-off between a noise-free image, image details, and calculation time.